How to Check a Room’s Temperature With Your iPhone

 If you want to get serious about temperature monitoring around your home, choose the Ambient Weather WS-8482-X3.
 This model can support seven sensors, including additional thermo-hygrometers, optional soil moisture, or floating water temperature sensors.

-The setup includes a WiFi-enabled base station/console that allows you to view data without logging into an app, plus three temperature and humidity sensors.
+The setup includes a WiFi-enabled base station/console with 915 MHz connectivity technology that allows you to view data without logging into an app, plus three temperature and humidity sensors.
 If you want to monitor multiple rooms or areas around your property, then the WS-8482-X3 is our top recommendation.

 The price is also very reasonable, and it offers the most value for money for those needing to track temperatures in more than one area of their home or office.